zengjoyous/SurvivalNet-BIO/README.md

 ### Notes

-- Clinical columns can be merged into the analysis table when present.
+- Clinical columns can be merged into the analysis table when present; `survival.tsv` is mainly a preprocessing helper, not a direct modeling input.
 - DeepSurv uses a smaller, more stable search space in this repository.
 - Snakemake is the recommended workflow entry point.
 - `Dockerfile` and `mkdocs.yml` are included for containerization and documentation.